polyseam/site-cndi-dev/posts/what-is-cndi.md

 - **Completely free and Open-Source**: No licensing fees or vendor lock-in
 - **Community & Support**: Supportive Discord community and active development

-# Getting Started

-1. Install: Use the handy scripts for macOS/Linux or Windows to quickly get CNDI on your machine.
-2. Create a Project: Run `cndi create <owner>/<repo> -t <template> && cd <repo>` and follow the prompts.
-3. Check Your Repo: Head over to your newly-created GitHub repository to watch the Action logs as your cluster comes online.
-4. Iterate: Make changes to `cndi_config.yaml` or `.env`, then run `cndi ow` and push your commit to see the updates applied automatically.

-# Wrapping Up

 CNDI aims to close the gap between infrastructure provisioning and application delivery by wrapping best practices and automation into one approachable CLI.
-It demystifies the process, so instead of juggling dozens of commands and configurations, you can focus on building applications that deliver value.

 If you’re curious to see how it all fits together—or if you’re simply tired of manual cluster setups—give CNDI a try.
-Chances are you’ll come away wishing you’d found it sooner.
+We hope you find it useful and we'd love to hear from you!

 #### For complete documentation, check out [cndi](https://cndi.run/gh?utm_content=blog_what-is-cndi_cndi_link&utm_campaign=cndi-what-is-cndi_blog&utm_source=https://cndi.dev/blog/what-is-cndi&utm_medium=blog&utm_id=8108) on GitHub! ⭐️